machaven/track-attempts/README.md

 => 188
 ```

-Using increment to track and check (example of max limit of 3 increments)
+Using increment to track and check (example of max limit of 3 attempts)
 ```
 >>> $attempts->increment();
 => true